jeremypoulter/cvp2ts/README.md

   % make MANIFEST.json
 </pre>

 Normally rebuilding the `MANIFEST.json` file is not required unless some test has changed (or been added or removed).
+Note that rebuilding `MANIFEST.json` requires a committed git repository (if one is being used).

 ## Build and Run Dependencies